About our Rural Funders Learning Network

 Philanthropy Colorado is deeply committed to strengthening our rural and statewide presence and impact as we work to achieve our vision of “an equitable and sustainable future for Colorado.”
 We have actively engaged a core group of rural funders and brought together a cross-sector partner network to tackle rural equity issues that range from lack of broadband access to "just transitions" for communities affected by the transition away from coal-generated energy.

-Objectives for the Rural Funders Learning Network are to:
+Goals for the Rural Funders Learning Network are to:

 1) Increase our knowledge and awareness about each other’s philanthropic strategies, innovative solutions and key issues and trends affecting rural areas;